11th Grade Online Curriculum

 11th Grade Science Curriculum

 Traditionally, high school students take physical science in 9th grade, biology in 10th grade, and then chemistry or physics in 11th and 12th grades.
-Time4Learning pairs physics with 11th grade, but as a parent, you can choose from any of the following courses:11th grade science curriculum page.
+Time4Learning automatically pairs physics with 11th grade science, but as a parent, you can choose from any of the following courses:

 High School ElectivesHigh school education programs typically give students the opportunity to take various electives each year.
 Time4Learning’s high school curriculum is no different.
 With 14 elective courses available, students have a wide-range of subjects and topics they can choose from.
 Those include: